-In Option 2, WEF operators would be required to apply to EPA for a permit83 that grants permission to operate.
+In Option 2, WEF operators would be required to apply to EPA for a permit88 that grants permission to operate.
 This permit system would exist alongside the permits required under the Planning and Environment Act 1987.
-Permits could not be issued before the Environment Protection Legislation enters into force, which is expected on 1 July 2021.
-As such, transitional arrangements would be required to grant WEFs permission to operate as the incoming legislation enters into force.84

 A permit application to EPA would need to include similar information to the current requirements for a planning permit application.
 This includes both the pre-construction and post construction noise assessment report and audit reports, as well as other requirements including the Noise Management Plan and its elements.
 Because planning permits remain a central component of all three options considered in this RIS, including the Base Case, the application requirements of the EPA permit application would not be an additional cost to industry.